 Then download the code from github:

 A ground up rewrite of the original code is found in the version2 directory.
 I’ve refactored the code so that the core functionality is in a class that can be instantiated with various configurations and with callbacks for various events.
+This code is python 2.7 compatible so please make sure you use that version otherwise you might see errors like:

 In addition the movement tracking algorithm is much more sophisticated now.
 It will track multiple objects moving at different speeds in different directions.
 This solves the fairly common case of two vehicles passing in different directions in front of the radar.